OniGuru/Auto-Complete/README.md

 3. If no word can be found having prefix as input word, then user has option to either add this word to dictionary or not.
 Here is an example
 ![wordNotPresent](wordNotPresent.png)
+As we can see "qwx" was firstly not present in the dictionary, but after user chooses to add, it got added to the dictionary.